jkriz2/CS-Operating-Systems-HW2/README.md

 Each file has a designated purpose
  - allocation.txt is for what is currently allocated by a process.
  - max.txt is for the max possible resources a program can need.
- - resources.txt is for what the system currently has free.
+ - resources.txt is for what the system currently has free, expects only one line.
 ##### Sample input format
 ```
 1 2 3;